 We’ve all got someone like Olathe pest control on speed dial in the summer months to help with these annoying pest, just in case we’re unlucky enough to have an infestation of insects in our home.
 I know a few people who have added a fly screen to their double glazed windows in Melbourne, in the hopes of catching these flies before they enter the home.
-But what did people do before the existence of these specialised teams, and could we bring back some of these traditional methods when we can’t get hold of a pest control service?
+But what did people do before the existence of these specialized teams, and could we bring back some of these traditional methods when we can’t get hold of a pest control service?
 Throughout history, man has been plagued by insects.
 And, man has fought back.
 But, not with DEET or OFF, but inventive uses of plants, although if you wanted you could use DEET free bug spray to fight them off, but once upon a time these didn’t exist so we have to use something else.
 Native Americans would pound the roots of Golden Seal, mix it with Bear fat and smear on their bodies to keep mosquitoes and black flies at bay.
 Or, during the Middle Ages, herbs were an integral part of keeping a home both fragrant (well, as fragrant as you could back then) as well as fighting invasive vermin.
 These plants are still effective, and a natural means of keeping modern man comfortable from the bites and annoyances of insects, especially in the summer months.

 Feverfew shares the same natural insect repelling qualities because it contains the same natural chemical, pyrethrin.
 Feverfew is known to repel moths, cockroaches, flies, ants, mosquitoes, mites, bedbugs and mice!
 It is best planted outside along paths and close to windows and doorways and around patios.
 It is especially effective when planted with citronella geraniums, lemon grass and lavender.

 Mints, including Catnip and any member of the Mentha family, is known to deter mice and ants if planted around the foundation of the home.
 It is recommended that you identify the ‘trouble spots’ where the pests are entering the home, and plant 3 – 7 plants at each entry point.
 Shallow bowls of water filled with mint leaves placed in the pantry is also known to keep mice away. (more…)